 Students who complete the baccalaureate program will meet national board eligibility requirements in two diagnostic medical imaging modalities as well as possess research skills that will distinguish them in their fields.
 Their bachelor of science in advanced medical imaging technology may be used as a point of entry to graduate or medical school, should students seek to further their education.

 Students entering our professional baccalaureate curriculum are educated in multiple diagnostic medical imaging modalities.
 Currently, magnetic resonance imaging (MRI) and nuclear medicine technology are taught in the professional curriculum.
-It is anticipated that additional imaging modalities may be added to program offerings in the future.

 It is the goal of our program to produce competent, multi-skilled, imaging technologists.
 When you graduate from our program you will have obtained the level of didactic and clinical training necessary to meet eligibility requirements for national board examinations.
 While passage of these examinations are up to you and therefore cannot be guaranteed by our program, it is our goal to supply you with the necessary level of training and experience to adequately prepare for these examinations.

 The Advanced Medical Imaging Technology program wishes to combine the needs of students, healthcare providers, the public and the University to cultivate a program for preparing competent, credentialed diagnostic medical imaging professionals.
 To bring the vision of this program to the greatest number of individuals, multiple points of entry, multiple means of departure, pathways for continuing one’s education, and pathways for meeting changing educational requirements of the profession need be established.